 \subsection{Sensitivity of the CFT to the kernel}

 We first tested the influence of the kernel decay length, $\sigma$, of the exponential kernel.
-We show in Figure \ref{fig:testSigma} spectra obtained with different values $\sigma$.
+We show in Figure \ref{fig:testSigma} spectra obtained with different values { of $\sigma$}.
 We see that when $\sigma$ is small, spectra are shifted towards higher wavenumbers.
 Optimizing the kernel requires taking into account domain size and numerical precision at which the singular value decomposition is performed.
-The cell size $l_c$ should be a lower bond for $\sigma$ while the domain size and the numerical precision prevent $\sigma$ to be too large.
-Optimal value for $\sigma$ must depend on the whole distribution of cell shapes and size as well as on the number of cells.
+The cell size $l_c$ should be a lower bound for $\sigma$ while domain size and numerical precision prevent $\sigma$ from being too large.
+Optimal values for $\sigma$ must depend on the whole distribution of cell shapes and size as well as on the number of cells.
 We estimated this optimal value by maximizing the agreement between the wavenumbers corresponding to maxima of spectra in \ref{fig:testSigma}{\bf A.} and the wavenumber of the corresponding stationary waves.
 We found $\sigma\simeq 7 l_c$, which is intermediate between cell size and domain size.

-We calculated the harmonics of the same domain $\Omega$ using a Gaussian kernel $w(r)=\exp(-{r^2}/({2\sigma}^2))\sigma^{-2}(2\pi)^{-1}$ for which $q_k=1/\sigma Q(L_k)$ with $Q(\hat{L}_k)=\sqrt{-2\ln (1-\hat{L}_k)}$ and compared the results with those obtained above with an exponential kernel.
+We calculated the harmonics of the same domain $\Omega$ using a Gaussian kernel $w(r)=\exp(-{r^2}/({2\sigma}^2))\sigma^{-2}(2\pi)^{-1}$ for which $q_k=1/\sigma Q(L_k)$ with $Q(l)=\sqrt{-2\ln (1-l)}$ and compared the results with those obtained above with an exponential kernel.
 We did not observe significant differences with the exponential kernel, except at very high frequency.
 Such differences at high frequency are better seen with long-range correlated fields, as visible in Figure~\ref{fig:testKernel}: The Gaussian kernel leads to an underestimation of the spectrum at large wavenumbers.
 This can be ascribed to finite numerical precision.
-With the Gaussian kernel, $\hat{L}_k$ are distributed closer to $1$ which is a singularity of $Q$.
+With the Gaussian kernel, the eigenvalues $\hat{L}_k$ are distributed closer to $1$ which is a singularity of $Q$.
 For this reason, a higher precision on $\hat{L}_k$ would be required in the Gaussian case.